-PATRIR’s mission is to transform the way the world deals with conflicts, working at the local to the global levels, in partnership with communities, countries, national and international organisations – to make peacebuilding and the constructive transformation of conflicts the basis for sustainable peace.
+To transform the way the world deals with conflicts, working from the local to the global levels in partnership with communities, countries, and national and international organisations to make peacebuilding and the constructive transformation of conflicts the basis for sustainable peace.

 Upholding the Principles of Conflict Transformation

 PATRIR promotes a culture of peace and conflict transformation by peaceful means through all its activities.
 PATRIR’s view, one that can be observed in its peace operations, trainings, capacity building programmes, publications and country engagements is oriented towards dealing with the root cause of the issues, towards distinguishing conflict from violence and accepting that conflict is not necessarily a negative aspect, but rather a force that can lead to change in a society.
 Conflict may exist at every level of a society and may be seen in all the phases of violence: pre-violence or pre-war, violence or war, post-violence or post-war.